xinase/PQ/README.md

 # PQ
 PopQuiz - using AI to give smart pop quiz about any content,  a quick and easy way to check the audience  "have you paid attention".
+Knowledge is free, but you have to pay attention.

 # Chinese Introduction：